Recipe Overview

 Notes

-- Don’t overcook.
+- Cooking tip: Don’t overcook the chicken and vegetables.
 Mixture will be juicy and vegetables should remain crisp, like a stir-fry with sauce.

 Thx Rachel.
 Was delicious.
 Full of flavor.
 I used chicken thighs.